Register a South Dakota Foreign LLC

 - The kind of professional services your LLC will offer (only required for PLLCs).

-- Principal address.
-This is the primary address of the business in the state where your LLC was formed.
+- Principal address, aka the primary address of the business in the state where your LLC was formed.

 - Mailing address (if different from principal address).